-In order not to start a flame war, I’d say that the data in most applications can be organized into one or more tables (or "relations") of columns and rows, so choosing a relational database as a default is usually a safe choice.
+In order not to start a flame war, I’d say that the data in most applications can be organised in one or more tables (or "relations") of columns and rows.
+Accordingly, choosing a relational database as a default one is usually a safe choice.
 Using non-relational database should be backed by research to see if it is a good choice for the particular use case.

 A place where all the calculations that take more than a second to complete are processed.
 You can think about it like this: without a background processing worker, any calculation that is done in the application requires someone looking at the spinning circle in their browser, waiting for the page to load while it is being calculated.
 You don’t want that for calculations that take more than a second.